Ken-B/ken-b.github.io/source/_posts/2013-12-13-and-this-is-us.markdown

     zoom: 13
 ---

-Well, here we are just arriving in Buenos Aires after a long plane ride.
+Well, here we are just arriving in Buenos Aires after a long fligth.
 I've got some catching up to do with the blog, so this is just the picture.

 Stories are soon to follow :)